 To round out the month, Haverthwaite Station near Ulverston will run the annual Witches and Wizards Week.
 Explore the haunted carriage, brave the ‘Ghoul Trail’ and ride on to Lakeside where the Aquarium awaits with more Halloween-themed fun!

-If you’d prefer something a little more sedate, Beech Hill Hotel in Windermere has a Halloween Masquerade Ball on Friday the 28th.
+If you’d prefer something a little more sedate, Beech Hill Hotel in Windermere has a Halloween Masquerade Ball.
 A string quartet and magician will entertain during your gourmet four course meal.
 Mask is preferred but not essential.